simonesilvestroni/m2m-website/_posts/2018-09-16-callum-gardner-debut-single.md

 {% include pattern-spotify.html id="4e2PTyfPfvw9WunM9nG0nT" height="80" %}

-A few years ago I got in touch with [Ciara Clifford](https://open.spotify.com/artist/6y4HZjrBa7CMWVdyIkV5RQ){:target="_blank" rel="noopener"}, who was looking for a new bassist to play in a trio.
+A few years ago I got in touch with [Ciara Clifford](https://open.spotify.com/artist/6y4HZjrBa7CMWVdyIkV5RQ), who was looking for a new bassist to play in a trio.
 Unfortunately, my schedule was incompatible with the required effort, but I went to her next live gig at the _Nambucca_.
-Besides being finally able to see [Joe Meek’s former studio](https://en.wikipedia.org/wiki/Joe_Meek){:target="_blank" rel="noopener"} in Holloway Road, I enjoyed meeting Ciara — and always regretted that I couldn’t play with her.
+Besides being finally able to see [Joe Meek’s former studio](https://en.wikipedia.org/wiki/Joe_Meek) in Holloway Road, I enjoyed meeting Ciara — and always regretted that I couldn’t play with her.

 ## Meet & greet

 There was another highlight that evening.
-The opening act was a young singer-songwriter playing vocals and acoustic guitar: [Callum Gardner](http://www.callumgardnerofficial.com/){:target="_blank" rel="noopener"}.
+The opening act was a young singer-songwriter playing vocals and acoustic guitar: [Callum Gardner](http://www.callumgardnerofficial.com/).
 I thoroughly liked his performance and congratulated him afterwards.
 Ended up humming the chorus to one of his original songs for a few days!
 I took note of his name and followed his progress online.

 > Sometimes things really do happen for a reason.
 It’s those coincidences that put you in a situation that just would never have happened otherwise.
 I was filling in last minute for a solo act opening at _Nambucca_ after a friend had kindly waved my name over to an independent promoter.
 Two people I was introduced to during that show went on to join my musical journey, and we are still in collaboration to this day.
 >